Dumpster Doggy Hits the Road: How (and Why) I Adventure For Dirt Cheap

 During my ten nights on the road, I slept in my car for four nights, in backcountry campsites for another four, at an AirBNB for one, and at a roadside motel for one.
 If I was traveling solo, it is unlikely that I would have stayed in any motels or AirBNBs, but it’s easiest for rounding up with friends, and splitting the costs makes it totally DD-friendly!

 When I tell folks I sleep in my car, some don’t so much as bat an eye.
 Others look at me like I just told them I’m giving blow jobs to the Taliban in exchange for Peanut Butter M&Ms. You do whaaat?!!
 I was first inspired to convert my vehicle into a mobile bedchamber by my favorite nomadic friend, Ryan.
 He mostly lives out of his car and travels about California when he’s not teaching.
-Last year, I tracked down a mattress salesman willing to cut me a screamin’ deal on a returned memory foam ($40), which I then sculpted to the dimensions of my backseat using an electric turkey carving knife.
+Last year, I tracked down a mattress salesman willing to cut me a screamin’ deal on some returned memory foam ($40), which I then sculpted to the dimensions of my backseat using an electric turkey carving knife.
 Ryan’s #1 pro sleeping-in-your-car tip?
 Sleep with your head at the rear, and your feet dangling in the center console.
 Because the mattress is exactly my height—5’8”, I’d be cramped otherwise.
 Divine!

 Do I suggest you sleep in your car?
 Only if you want to.
 It’s pretttay tittayz to have a free hotel room anywhere you want, whenever you want.
 When I tire of driving, I just find somewhere unassuming to park, usually around a sleepy town, lodge some ear plugs as close to my brain as physically allowed by the ear canal, and allow exhaustion to escort me into deep(-ish) slumber.
 If you ain’t into this (totally fair), find a cheap camping spot.
 Thanks to all of the State parks, forests, and wilderness areas—not to mention BLM (Bureau of Land Management) and privately owned sites—affordable campsites blanket this country.
 I’ve had nights where I couldn’t find an agreeable place to park/sleep so pulled into a campsite and ponied up the $10 for the night.
 I still sleep in my car, but you could just as easily set up a tent and sleeping pad!